nmnewnham/sync-s3-compatible-action/README.md

 # Sync S3-Compatible Action

-The `sync-s3-compatible-action` is a GitHub action which can sync a directory to an S3-compatible storage.
-Currently supports:
+The `sync-s3-compatible-action` is a GitHub Action designed to synchronize files from a local directory to various S3-compatible cloud storage services.
+Works with:

 - AWS S3
 - CloudFlare R2